f5devcentral/rSeries-ansible-gtm-ltm/README.md

 # r-series-ansible-gtm-ltm

+## IMPORTANT NOTE: Declarative Onboarding is not yet working for LTM HA.
+GTM is working correctly.
+Just remove LTMs from the inventory file.

 To run playbook, first create `inventory` file, based on the structure shown in `inventory.example`.
 Then use the command:
 - `ansible-playbook -i inventory deploy-rseries-tenant.yaml`